 A simple way to ensure you never have to deal with frogs is to ensure you never attract any insects.
 You can do this by turning the pool lights off every night when the pool is not in use.
 You can also invest in fly traps to kill any insects that fly into your property.
 No insects, no frog food.
 No frog food, no frogs.
 It’s really that simple!

 2. Use a pool cover

-Another great way to keep frogs out of your swimming pool is by investing in a pool cover.
+Investing in a pool cover is another great way to keep frogs out of your swimming pool.
 Pool covers are not just great for keeping them away, they are also amazing for keeping out dirt, debris, and algae-causing microbes.

 When you’re not using the pool, or if you’re going away on an extended trip, invest in a good quality pool cover to keep your pool clean and frog free.